Salvia: Everything You Need To Know

 Ego loss, or loss of awareness of self, is nearing, causing people to experience “merging” and become “one” with other objects or people in their world.
 If a user reaches this level, on purpose or by accident, without a tripsitter, they will be in for some deep trouble.
 A complete lack of awareness combined with blind stumbling can result in countless injuries.
 Any interaction with people on the outside world is entirely out the window.
 When properly reached, however, this level is seen as a goal among Salvia users.

-Level 6: AMnesic Effects
+Level 6: Amnesic effects

 Level six, the last and highest level, is the point at which total ego loss occurs, and with it the memory of the experience may be entirely lost afterwards.
 On the outside, the user might show strange facial expressions, utter incomprehensible words & noises, bang, trash around, topple over, or even sit perfectly still and silent.
 On the inside, the user is not at all aware that they are on a Salvia trip or even of who they are.